Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 “That’s a relief.
 Armando, my mom, and Armando’s 16-year-old nephew José, are coming for a visit during spring break.
 They’ll be here the week before Easter and are leaving three days after.
 I have to go to school starting the Monday after Easter.
 Armando’s nephew gets two weeks off from his high school.

-“By the way, I sent a picture of Armando and my mom and one of his nephew to Mike.
-His nephew’s cute.
+“By the way, I sent a picture of Armando and my mom and one of his nephews to Mike.
+His nephew is cute.
 He’s gay, and he has a boyfriend.”

 “Are you planning on doing tourist things together during the break?”

-“Yes, with Mike, Lyle, and Greg and Nikki, if they’re available.
+“Yes, with Mike, Lyle, and Greg and Nikki too, if they’re available.
 There are a lot of things we can do around here.
-José wants to go to San Francisco, too.”
+José wants to go to San Francisco one day to see the gay capital of the U.S.A.”
+He laughed, and heard Mr. Butler laughing, too.

 “I assume you haven’t heard anything from the bank yet.”